Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Introduction

-The first steps in the program have been worked out in \cite{hassett-hyeon2009,hassett2013log,afsflip}.
-We direct the reader as well to \cite{fedorchuk2010alternate,hyeon2010outline} for more details.
-For $\alpha=9/11$, Hassett and Hyeon showed (\cite{hassett-hyeon2009}) that the first birational modification is a divisorial contraction,
+The first steps in the program have been worked out in \cite{hassett-hyeon2009,hassett2013log,afsflip-existence,afsflip-loc,afsflip-proj}.
+In particular, Hassett and Hyeon showed (\cite{hassett-hyeon2009}) that the first birational modification occurs at $\alpha=9/11$ and is a divisorial contraction to the space

 where $\overline{M}^{ps}_g$ is Schubert's moduli space of pseudo-stable curves (see \cite{schubert1991new}).
+Recall that $\overline{M}^{ps}_g$ is a coarse moduli space for the moduli functor of pseudo-stable curves (see Section \ref{section:moduli-problem} for a precise definition).
 The contraction essentially replaces elliptic tails with cusps.
+Recall that, as seen in \cite{hassett2005classical}, the moduli space $\overline{M}_2^{ps}$ contains a GIT semi-stable point.